-Health information managers work in all corners of healthcare, from insurance companies to hospitals, to government agencies, and clinics.
-They typically lead teams of other health information professionals and are responsible for overseeing all aspects of health data within an organization.
+Health information managers work in all corners of healthcare, from insurance companies to hospitals to government agencies and clinics.
+They typically lead teams of other health information professionals and oversee all aspects of health data within an organization.
 As members of a healthcare administrative team, they use the data and their findings to provide reports and guidance to more senior staff.

 To become a health information manager, aspiring professionals must earn at least a bachelor’s degree in health information management.
 A master’s of science in health information management is optional but highly desirable and can increase employment and advancement opportunities.